iszczesniak/cpp/containers/index.md

 the reallocation does not frequently happen.
 For instance, if we build a vector

-The performance of the vector drops not only when reallocation frequently takes place, but also then elements are frequently inserted or removed.
+The performance of the vector drops not only when elements are frequently reallocated, but also when elements are frequently inserted or removed.
 Since the vector guarantees memory contiguity, when an element is inserted or removed, the elements the follow have to be moved (or copied) one-by-one.

 ### `std::list<T>`

-najlepsza, jeżeli często zmieniamy rozmiar, często dodajemy albo usuwamy elementy, wystarczy dostęp iteracyjny i nie jest nam potrzebny swobodny dostęp (nie ma \code{operator []}).
+The list offers:

+* fast element insertion and removal, but at the cost of...

+* iterative element access only.

+The list does not offer random access, even though it could with a more elaborate implementation.
+However, C++ aims at providing fast and lean tools, and such a bloated list would decrease performance for an unsuspecting user.

+Iterative element access is all we get, and that's ofter all we need.

 ### `std::deque<T>`